Lin-Manuel Miranda, and Puerto Ricans, are getting ready for 'Hamilton'

 “What happened at the UPR really hit me,” said Viera.
 “Here like in many places, people always want to get their way and things end up getting messed up.
 But in this case, at least, there was a solution in the end.”

-Jowen Ortíz-Cintrón, a fifth-year student at the campus, was disappointed that the tensions polarized the campus, just like political issues do in the rest of the island.
+Jowen Ortíz-Cintrón, a fifth-year student at the campus, was disappointed that the tensions polarized the campus, just like political issues do on the rest of the island.

 But he hopes that the island, still reeling from its devastating storm and its financial situation, can take a page from the award-winning musical.